No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-At our Exam Prep course – the only one in the state – Certified Specialists talk to you about what to expect when you take the exam and will provide an overview of the law in the subject areas listed by the bar as potential topics upon which they may test.
+At our Exam Prep course – the only one in California – Certified Specialists talk to you about what to expect when you take the exam and will provide an overview of the law in the subject areas listed by the bar as potential topics upon which they may test.
 Additionally, at least four sample questions from the bar’s published packet will be used as a practice exam and the faculty walks you through the important issues presented by the questions (the mock tests will not be graded).

 By taking this course you can reduce the stress that goes with the unknown when preparing for an exam, you can get a refresher on those areas of the law of which you do not practice on a daily basis (or never handle), and you can get some insight on how to prepare and study for the exam from those that have gone before.

-Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
+Please note: Because we cannot know exactly what specific questions and issues the California Department of Legal Specialization will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
 This means that we cannot guarantee every single question or issue that appears on your exam is covered in our course (that would pretty much be impossible).
 We also strongly recommend you begin studying for the exam early – as early as summer.
 Last minute studying, even with the help of this course, is always a risky proposition when it comes to such a difficult exam covering so many areas of law.

 What You Will Learn